jakeogh/gpgmda/README.md

 -------------------------
 1. Install the dependencies.

-2. Read gpgmda.README and setup gpgmda on your mailserver (the check_postfix_config script should help).
+2. Read gpgmda.README and setup gpgmda on your mail server (the check_postfix_config script should help).

 3. Execute generate_gpgmda_example_configs locally, edit and rename the example files.